 In the United States, police officers are employed at the federal, state, and local levels, although federal police officers are more commonly referred to as law enforcement agents.
 Despite statistics that show a decrease in overall crime in many areas of the country, the recruitment and training of new police officers remains high due to society's demands for sophisticated officers, and because of increased fear about crime and terrorism.
-The Bureau of Labor Statistics projects a 5% increase in demand for this “Protective Services” job that falls under occupational classification 33-3051.
+Over the ten year period from 2018 to 2028, the Bureau of Labor Statistics projects a 5% increase in demand for this “Protective Services” job that falls under occupational classification 33-3051.

 If protecting the public and serving your community is your calling, pursuing a career as a police officer is a great place to start.
 Begin by researching the basic requirements to become a police officer, including each step of the education, training, and application process.
 It is also recommended that you invest your time researching the salary, job outlook, employment expectations and risks, professional-advancement opportunities, and the working conditions of the department or agency that you wish to join.

 Below is a five-step guide on how to become a police officer: